scottyw/avalunche/README.md

 # default

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to push large numbers randomly generated Puppet reports into PuppetDB.

+There are lots of limitations.
+You have almost no control over behaviour except to specify the number of reports you want to send to PuppetDB.
+PuppetDB is assumed to be running on http://pe:8080.

 ## Usage

-FIXME
+lein run <number>

 ## License